sewe2000/war/README.md

 # The War
 The War - simple card game for your terminal.
 The War is one of the most simple cards games.
 Now you can play it in the comfort of your terminal.
-The Game has been tested on GNU/Linux platform so far.
+The Game has been tested on GNU/Linux and Windows platforms so far.
+Although Windows version unfortunataly doesn't support unicode characters yet.

 # Required Dependencies
 + git - to clone this repo